Split and Merge: Aligning Position Biases in LLM-based Evaluators: LLM Details

 \section{LLM Details}

 In this section, we provide more details about the LLM evaluators and answers used in our experiments.

-\parh{LLM Evaluators.}~We evaluate \tool\ using six distinct LLMs as evaluators: \begin{itemize} \item \textbf{GPT-4}~\citep{openai2023gpt4} is a large multimodal model capable of processing image and text inputs to generate text outputs.
+\parh{LLM Evaluators.}~As introduced in~\S~\ref{subsec:settings}, we include both locally deployable models that are open-source and proprietary models that are accessed through only cloud APIs as LLM evaluators.
+For local models, we select Chatglm2~\citep{chatglm2} and Llama2~\citep{touvron2023llama2}, due to their notable efficacy and convenient local deployment capabilities.
+For cloud-based LLMs, we use GPT (including both GPT-4 and GPT-3.5)~\citep{openai2023gpt4} from OpenAI, Qwen~\citep{qwen} from Alibaba, and Claude2~\citep{claude2} from Anthropic.
+The rationale for using these models is based on their exceptional performance, since they are considered among the most advanced and powerful in the world.
+Specifically, we evaluate \tool\ using six distinct LLMs as evaluators: \begin{itemize} \item \textbf{GPT-4}~\citep{openai2023gpt4} is a large multimodal model capable of processing image and text inputs to generate text outputs.
 GPT-4 demonstrates human-level aptitude on various professional and academic benchmarks.
 We utilize the 8K context length ``gpt-4-0613'' configuration by default. \item \textbf{GPT-3.5}~ is a 175B parameter model from OpenAI offered in 4K and 16K context length versions.
 Our experiments use the 4K context ``gpt-3.5-turbo-0301'' model as default. \item \textbf{Claude2}~\citep{claude2} is the latest large language model released by Anthropic.
 It supports at most 100k tokens as input.
 We leverage the default Claude2 API in our tests. \item \textbf{Llama2}~\citep{touvron2023llama2}, an open-source series of LLMs from Meta AI ranging from 7B to 70B parameters, is trained on 2 trillion tokens and doubles Llama1's context length.
 Its fine-tuned iterations utilize over 1 million human annotations.
-We evaluate both 7B and 13B Llama2 models. \item \textbf{Qwen}~\citep{qwen} is a partially open-sourced LLM model released by Alibaba.
+We evaluate both 7B and 13B Llama2 chat models. \item \textbf{Qwen}~\citep{qwen} is a partially open-sourced LLM model released by Alibaba.
 We use the default API service provided by Alibaba cloud in our experiments. \item \textbf{Chatglm2}~\citep{chatglm2} is the second-generation version of the open-source bilingual chat model ChatGLM-6B.
 We use the offered 6B version in our experiments. \end{itemize}